Skip to main content

 # Check user secrets

-kubectl get secrets -n keycloak keycloak-user-config -o yaml
+kubectl get secrets -n keycloak keycloak-config -o yaml

 # Verify Backstage configuration